jito-foundation/ncn-portal/blog_content/posts/about-jito-restaking/about-jito-restaking.md

 #### 1. Node Consensus Networks (NCNs)

-Node Consensus Networks are services that provide infrastructure to the broader network.
-These can include:
+Node Consensus Networks (NCNs) provide essential infrastructure services to the broader network ecosystem.
+These services operate off-chain but are verified on-chain, creating a flexible framework for specialized functionality.
+The design scope includes any service that can be cryptographically verified through on-chain evidence.

+Example include:

-- Blockchains
+- Blockchains and Layer 2 solutions
-- Bridges
+- Bridges and interoperability protocols
-- Oracles
+- Oracles and data verification services
-- Keepers
+- Keepers and automation services
-- Layer 2 solutions
+- Rollup services and co-processors
+- Zero-knowledge proof generation
+- Specialized cryptography services

+This architecture allows developers to create custom verification mechanism tailored to their specific service requirements, with the only constraint being that verification evidence must be accessible on-chain.

 Learn more about NCNs [here](https://www.jito.network/blog/understanding-node-consensus-networks/)